 The city of Zadar in located in Northern Dalmatia.
 With more than 80.000 population it is the center of Zadar County.
 It’s the fifth largest city in Croatia.
 Because of its location and transport links with the entire Croatia and Europe (Adriatic highway, Zagreb – Split highway, railways, ship lines and Zadar airport), Zadar has become an important trading center of the region.
 On land, its background consists of an extensive plains of Ravni Kotari, which enables its smooth spatial spread, what makes it different from other coastal cities.
 Velebit massif sharply separates Zadar region from Lika and the continental part of Croatia, which was just recently altered with the construction of the highway, apropos the tunnel Sveti Rok.
 History of Zadar dates back to prehistoric times.
 The oldest finds date from the early Stone Age, while during the Neolithic archaeological research, a number of human settlements have been identified.
 The name of the village is connected with an ancient hydrographic term Jader, Jadra or Jadera, which originates from an ancient Mediterranean people.
 It was inhabited by the Illyrians in the 9th c.
 BC, and during the 6th c.

-AVAILABLE CRUISES FROM ZADAR
+THERE ARE TEMPORARILY NO CRUISES FROM ZADAR AVAILABLE